-Option four, same program but the curriculum and instructors are vetted and accredited from an official state agency or law enforcement.
-For instance, ISA programs are accredited by the Maryland police training commission, the South Carolina Criminal Justice Academy, the North Carolina Private Security Board and in Virginia, New Hampshire and Georgia.
-When hiring managers look at your resume, education, and training you can honestly say you graduated from a program state approved for law enforcement or private security, and in comparison, your peers who attended a non-state accredited program may not get a second look.
+Option four, same program but the curriculum and instructors are vetted and accredited by an official state agency or law enforcement.
+For instance, ISA programs are accredited by the Maryland police training commission, the South Carolina Criminal Justice Academy, the North Carolina Private Security Board for CEUs, and in Virginia, New Hampshire, and Georgia.
+When hiring managers look at your resume, education, and training you can honestly say you graduated from a program state-approved for law enforcement or private security, and in comparison, your peers who attended a non-state accredited program may not get a second look.

 Another consideration for most students is job search/placement.
-As that goes Joe LaSorsa has a well-established program I understand has seen great success, but if anyone promises work walk away.
+As that goes Eric Parker and Select International has a program I understand has seen great success, but if anyone promises work read the fine print or walk away.
 ISA has a scholarship program that includes a mentor from a fortune 50 company to help guide you after graduation, and we have placed many of our top graduates with great companies, but we don’t offer a job placement service.
 Don’t confuse job placement for training, these are two totally different considerations.

 Follow on training and education is a must, so don’t think your initial training course will address all your needs.
-Expert focused drivers training can be found at the Vehicle Dynamics Institute and medical training is available at locations nationwide.
-So see if your initial training provider has agreements with these specialized courses, ISA graduates receive discounts on tuition at many well-respected training centers and with Henley Putnam University.
+Expert focused driver training can be found at the Vehicle Dynamics Institute and medical training is available at locations nationwide.
+So see if your initial training provider has agreements with these specialized courses, ISA graduates receive discounts on tuition at many well-respected training centers and with institutions of higher learning.

-Then if you still have questions you can always reach out to industry leaders like Eric Parker, Joe LaSorsa, Joe Autera or myself for additional information.
+Then if you still have questions you can always reach out to industry leaders like Eric Parker, Joe Autera, or myself for additional information.

 About the Author:

-A professional trainer and certified master instructor, Mr. Parker has extensive experience as a training program manager and course developer and is a state certified law enforcement instructor and subject matter expert in multiple disciplines.
-He has developed training programs that were awarded law enforcement accreditation in six states, continuing education credits for private security in two states, recognized for college credit by Henley Putnam University and received the first-ever endorsement of an executive protection training program by the International Foundation of Protection Officers.
+Mr. Parker also serves as the Director of Training for the ISA Training Division, overseeing their programs relating to dignitary & executive protection & terrorism, and has developed training programs that were awarded state regulatory approval & law enforcement accreditation in six states, continuing education credits for private security in three states, recognized for adult continuing education credits, and received the first-ever endorsement of an executive protection training program by the International Foundation of Protection Officers.